Ever wondered what all the different acronyms and keywords used in UK payroll mean? Do you know the difference between an FPS and an EPS?

-Statutory Payments: Are minimum payments that employers must make to an employee when they become eligible.
+Statutory Payments: These are the minimum payments that employers must make to an employee when they become eligible.
 For example, when they are ill or when they have a baby.
-The employee must meet the eligibilty criteria to qualify for each payment and some payments can be claimed back from HMRC.
-Employers can pay above the statutory minimum and this would normally be referred to as Occupational Pay, for example Occupational Sick Pay and would depend on the employment contract.
+The employee must meet the eligibility criteria to qualify for each payment and some payments can be claimed back from HMRC.
+Employers can pay above the statutory minimum and this would normally be referred to as Occupational Pay, for example, Occupational Sick Pay and would depend on the employment contract.

 SAP: Statutory Adoption Pay When an employee takes time off to adopt a child or have a child through a surrogacy arrangement they might be eligible for pay, which is 90% of their AWE for the first 6 weeks, and then £156.66 or 90% of the employee’s AWE, whichever is lower, for the remaining 33 weeks.

-SMP: Statutory Maternity Pay When an employee takes time off to have a baby they might be eligible for pay, which is 90% of their AWE for the first 6 weeks, and then £156.66 or 90% of the employee’s AWE, whichever is lower, for the remaining 33 weeks.
+SMP: Statutory Maternity Pay When an employee takes time off to have a baby they might be eligible for pay, which is 90% of their AWE for the first 6 weeks, and then £156.66 (rising to £172.48 for 23-24) or 90% of the employee’s AWE, whichever is lower, for the remaining 33 weeks.

-SPBP: Statutory Parental Bereavement Pay When an employee takes time off work if their child dies before they turn 18, or if they have a stillbirth after 24 weeks of pregnancy they might be eligible for pay, which is £156.66 or 90% of the employee’s AWE, whichever is lower, for up to 2 weeks.
+SPBP: Statutory Parental Bereavement Pay When an employee takes time off work if their child dies before they turn 18, or if they have a stillbirth after 24 weeks of pregnancy they might be eligible for pay, which is £156.66 (rising to £172.48 for 23-24) or 90% of the employee’s AWE, whichever is lower, for up to 2 weeks.

-SPP: Statutory Paternity Pay When an employee takes time off because their partner’s having a baby, adopting a child or having a baby through a surrogacy arrangement they might be eligible for pay, which is £156.66 or 90% of the employee’s AWE, whichever is lower, for up to 2 weeks.
+SPP: Statutory Paternity Pay When an employee takes time off because their partner’s having a baby, adopting a child or having a baby through a surrogacy arrangement they might be eligible for pay, which is £156.66 (rising to £172.48 for 23-24) or 90% of the employee’s AWE, whichever is lower, for up to 2 weeks.

-ShPP: Statutory Shared Parental Pay When an employee takes time off if they’ve had a baby or adopted a child and they may wish to share the leave with their partner, they might be eligible for pay and is paid at a rate of £156.66 or 90% of the employee’s AWE, whichever is lower.
+ShPP: Statutory Shared Parental Pay When an employee takes time off if they’ve had a baby or adopted a child and they may wish to share the leave with their partner, they might be eligible for pay and is paid at a rate of £156.66 (rising to £172.48 for 23-24) or 90% of the employee’s AWE, whichever is lower.

 SSP: Statutory Sick Pay is the minimum amount that must be paid to an employee if they are ill.
 To qualify for SSP, the employee must earn over £123 a week and have been ill for at least 4 days in a row (including non-working days).
 This is not reclaimable from HMRC.

-Tax Code: This shows the employees tax-free personal allowance for the year.
-The standard tax code for tax year 2022-23 is 1257L and means the employee is entitled to earn £12,570 a year and not pay income tax.
+Tax Code: This shows the employee's tax-free personal allowance for the year.
+The standard tax code for the tax year 2023-24 is 1257L which means the employee is entitled to earn £12,570 a year and not pay income tax.
 If a tax code has a S in front, this means the tax code is Scottish and a C means it is Welsh.

 Worker Categories for Automatic Enrolment: Each pay period an employer needs to assess their workforce to ensure that anyone who is eligible to be in the pension has been automatically enrolled.
 In the assessment, workers can be categorised into one of three categories: